-Serial No. of Order Date of Order Order with Signature Office note as to action (if any) taken on order 3 13-11-96 In this Original Application the applicant seeks a direction to the Respondents to stop further recovery from the pay of the applicant until further orders.
-Facts briefly are that while working as a Postman at Sambalpur Head Post Office the applicant was ordered on 10.11.1995 to escort remittance of Rs.40,500/- entrusted to Sri M.P.Misra, Cash Overseer, Sambalpur Head Office for conveying the said cash to Sambalpur Court NDTSO.
-Within a very short time during/day the entire amount of cash was stolen, as per the averment in the O.A., by a group of miscreants.
-The applicant was chargesheeted under Rule 16 of CCS(CCA) Rules,1965 by the Senior Superintendent of Post Offices, Sambalpur Division, Sambalpur.
-The disciplinary proceedings were concluded with the finding that the charges levelled against the applicant were proved.
-The impugned order of punishment imposed penalty of recovery of an amount of Rs.
-14,400/- in 36 equal monthly instalments from the applicant's salary from the month of July,1996.
-2. When this matter came up for admission, it was noticed that the applicant had filed an appeal on 22.7.1996 to the Director of Postal Services, Sambalpur Region, Sambalpur, against the order of punishment dated 25.6.1996, praying for setting aside the order of punishment.
+Serial No. of Order Date of Order Order with Signature Office note as to action (if any) taken on order 3 /3 -11-96 In this Original Application the applicant seeks a direction to the Respondents to stop further recovery from the pay of the applicant until further orders.
+Facts briefly are that while working as a Cash Overseer, Sambalpur Head Post Office, the applicant was entrusted with a total cash remittance of Rs.55,500/- for conveyance to Jharupada N.D.T.S.O.
+(Rs.15,000/-) and (Rs.40,500/-) to Sambalpur Court NDTSO.
+Within a very short time during the day the entire amount of cash was stolen, as per the averment in the O.A., by a group of miscreants.
+The applicant was chargesheeted under Rule 16 of CCS (CCA)Rules,1965 by the Senior Superintendent of Post Offices, Sambalpur Division,Sambalpur.
+The disciplinary proceedings were concluded with the finding that as the charges levelled against the applicant were proved.
+The impugned order of punishment imposed penalty of recovery of an amount of Rs.15,640/- in 34 equal monthly instalments from the applicant's salary from the month of July,1996.
+2. When this matter came up for admission, it was noticed that the applicant had filed an appeal on 22.7.1996 to the Director of Postal Services,Sambalpur Region,Sambalpur, against the order of punishment dated 25.6.1996, praying for setting aside the order of punishment.
 The applicant has also requested the appellate authority to stop the recovery pending final decision of appeal.
 3. It is in this background the question for consideration is whether this O.A. can be admitted.
 Learned

-Serial No. of Order Date of Order Order with Signature Office note as to action (if any) taken on order Order No.3 contd..... counsel for the applicant, Shri Ashok Kumar Misra cited 1968 CLT 898 to defend his claim that the Tribunal can and should entertain an appeal directly.
-He mentioned that the Madras Bench of the Central Administrative Tribunal has taken a similar view in this regard.
+Serial No. of Order Date of Order Order with Signature -2- Office note as to action (if any) taken on order Order No.3 contd..... counsel for the applicant, Shri Ashok Kumar Misra cited 1968 CLT 898 to defend his claim that the Tribunal can and should entertain an appeal directly.
+He mentioned that the Madras Bench of the Central Administrative Tribunal has taken a ^{similar} view in this regard.
 I have carefully considered the submissions of Shri Ashok Kumar Misra, applicant's counsel and Shri Ashok Mohanty, learned Senior Standing Counsel.
 4. The Hon'ble Supreme Court in case of S.S.Rathore v.
 State of Madhya Pradesh (AIR 1990 SC 10) referred to the scheme of the Act and laid down that exhausting statutory remedies before approaching the Tribunal is a very important condition.
-At paragraph 16 of the judgment, the Hon'ble Supreme Court held that the Rules relating to disciplinary proceedings do provide for an appeal against punishment imposed on public servants and the purport of Section 20 of the A.T.Act is to give effect to the Disciplinary Rules.
+At paragraph 16 of the judgment, the Hon'ble Supreme Court held that the Rules relating to disciplinary proceedings do provide for an appeal against punishment imposed on the public servants and/purport of Section 20 of the A.T.Act is to give effect to the Disciplinary Rules.
 Thus exhaustion of remedy available thereunder is a condition precedent to maintain the claims under the A.T.Act.
 A Full Bench of the C.A.T., Hyderabad Bench in B.Parameshwara Rao v.
-The Divisional Engineer, Telecommunications, Eluru and another (Vol.II of the Full Bench Judgments of C.A.T.
-250) followed the decision in the case of S.S.Rathore and explained the meaning and connotation of the word "ordinarily" occurring in Section 20 of the Act: "12.
-The question now is whether it is imperative for every applicant to exhaust the statutory remedy of appeal for redressal of service matters before he comes to the Tribunal
+The Divisional Engineer, Telecommunications, Eluru and another (VOL. II of the Full Bench Judgments of CAT 250) followed the decision in the case of S.S.Rathore and explained the meaning and connotation of the word "ordinarily" occurring in Section 20 of the Act; 12.
+The question now is whether it is imperative for every applicant to exhaust the statutory remedy of appeal for redressal of service matters before he comes to the Tribunal (3)